ULL-ESIT-PL-1718/oop-alu0100973914/README.md

 ![coverage](screens/coverage.png)

 ## Modification for practice 2
-The modification was develop in a new branch of this repo: **modification**
+The modification was developed in a new branch of this repo: **modification**

 # Practice 3 of PL: NPM modules